 We generally recommend being at least 14.
 We have taken kids as young as 10 but please email first if that young to see if it would be appropriate.

 NUMBERS PER COACH

 8 persons is the maximum number per coach.

 We will be training to improve the general foundation of your skiing technique.
-Areas cover during the training are explained in the Course content page of the website.
+Areas covered during the training are explained in the course content page of the website.